AnantJoshi17/fake-news-detector/README.md

 # 📰 Fake News Detection Using Machine Learning

-A machine learning web application that detects whether a news article is **Real or Fake** using Natural Language Processing (NLP) and multiple ML classification algorithms.
+A machine learning web application that detects whether a news article is **Real or Fake** using Natural Language Processing (NLP) and ML classification algorithms.

 📌 📌 📌 LIVE DEMO : https://fake-news-detector-truthlens.streamlit.app/
 ---